Are you trying to figure out what lens is best for insect photography?

 The EF mount consists of four rear sealing points, which help keep water droplets out, causing blurring on your subject due to humidity from rain.

-This is the lens you need when you really want to get up close.
+This is the lens you need when you want to get up close.
 Use it to create stunning portraits of your favorite bugs and little fungi.

 The time-honored tradition of macro photography has never been easier or more accessible than when using the Sigma 105mm calibrated DSLR Macro Lens!